Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 Binary is truly the most beautiful counting system in existence =)

-A **_single_** leading pattern can also be used to implicitly reference a sub-index on demand - called a _terminal region_ of the index.
+A **_single_** leading pattern can also be used to implicitly reference a sub-index on demand - called a _terminal region_.
 Let's briefly look at the midpoint on an index again -

                |←      𝑛      →|
                | 1 - 0  ...
 0 | (𝑛 / 2)  ← Midpoint